Cam512/nodeLaptopStore/README.md

 # nodeLaptopStore
-Online laptop store built with nodeJS
+Basic laptop store to learn a bit of nodeJS.